TommyGiak/HP_model/README.md

 ### Create a personalized configuration file

-To create a personalized configuration file you can just copy the sintax of the _config.txt_ changing the parameters as you prefer.
+To create a personalized configuration file you can just copy the syntax of the _config.txt_ changing the parameters as you prefer.
 To use it in the simulation follow the instruction [here](https://github.com/TommyGiak/HP_model#install-and-run-the-code).\
 The new configuration file can have any extension.

 ## Repository strurcture